 Honors Chemistry is an in-depth study of the nature of matter and the changes that matter undergoes.
 Topics include atomic structure, chemical and physical changes, chemical formulae and reactions, properties of matter, solutions, acids and bases and pH.
-Most topics are mathematically rooted and require
+The course includes many enriched laboratory experiences and emphasizes mathematical and graphical descriptions of the flow of matter and energy in chemical reactions.
+Honors Chemistry is open to sophomores who have a B or better in Honors Biology and Algebra 1 along with a teacher recommendation.